airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/README.md

 Follow the instructions generated in the `NEW_SOURCE_CHECKLIST.md` file to complete the connector.

 ### Integrating with Gradle
-All generated templates should provide this automatically, but generally speaking to integrate with Gradle your connector needs the following:
+Generated templates provide the following Gradle tasks:
 1. `:airbyte-integrations:connectors:source-<name>:build` should run unit tests and build the integration's Docker image
 2. `:airbyte-integrations:connectors:source-<name>:integrationTest` should run integration tests including Airbyte's Standard test suite.